firebase/friendlyeats-android/steps/index.lab.md

 ### Connect app to the Emulators

-Open the files `util/FirestoreInitializer.kt` and `util/AuthInitializer` in Android Studio.
+Open the files `util/FirestoreInitializer.kt` and `util/AuthInitializer.kt` in Android Studio.
 These files contain the logic to connect the Firebase SDKs to the local emulators running on your machine, upon application startup.

-On the `create()` method of the `FirestoreInitializer` file, examine this piece of code:
+On the `create()` method of the `FirestoreInitializer` class, examine this piece of code:

 ```kotlin
     // Use emulators only in debug builds